Domestic violence: Physical

 Physical abuse is that involving contact intended to cause fear, pain, injury, other physical suffering or bodily harm.
 In the context of coercive control, physical abuse is used to control the victim.
 The dynamics of physical abuse in a relationship are often complex.
 Physical violence can be the culmination of other abusive behavior, such as threats, intimidation, and restriction of victim self-determination through isolation, manipulation and other limitations of personal freedom.
 Denying medical care, sleep deprivation, and forced drug or alcohol use, are also forms of physical abuse.
 It can also include inflicting physical injury onto other targets, such as children or pets, in order to cause emotional harm to the victim.

 Strangulation in the context of domestic violence has received significant attention.
 It is now recognized as one of the most lethal forms of domestic violence; yet, because of the lack of external injuries, and the lack of social awareness and medical training in regard to it, strangulation has often been a hidden problem.
 As a result, in recent years, many US states have enacted specific laws against strangulation.

+Female partners are vastly more likely to be the victim of intimate partner homicide than their male partners.
 Homicide as a result of domestic violence makes up a greater proportion of female homicides than it does male homicides.
-More than 50% of female homicides are committed by former or current intimate partners in the US.
-In the UK, 37% of murdered women were killed by an intimate partner compared to 6% for men.
-Between 40 and 70 percent of women murdered in Canada, Australia, South Africa, Israel and the US were killed by an intimate partner.
-The WHO states that globally, about 38% of female homicides are committed by an intimate partner.
+More than 50% of female homicides are committed by former or current intimate partners in the U.S. In the U.K., 37% of murdered women were killed by an intimate partner compared to 6% for men.
+Between 40% and 70% of women murdered in Canada, Australia, South Africa, Israel and the U.S. were killed by an intimate partner.
+The W.H.O. states that globally, about 38% of female homicides are committed by an intimate partner.